jyonker/url-shortener/README.md

         201 with the new key/value resource in json

-        400 if the requested url is fails validation
+        400 if the requested url fails validation

         403 if the key already exists and you don’t have permissions to change it (not implemented yet)

         500 if we fail to store it